-I am a newer prescriber and rarely prescribe benzodiazepines.
 I work with several psychiatrists who have 30 and 40 years of experience.
 They are amazing physicians and prescribe benzodiazepines frequently.
 It has been said that “the pendulum has swung” from overuse of benzodiazepines to underuse of benzodiazepines.
 I would be interested to know what the current research shows regarding the risks and benefits of benzodiazepines, reducing benzodiazepine prescribing, and especially patient outcomes.

 Of course, nobody with even a basic knowledge of psychopharmacology would disagree that benzodiazepines may be misused or abused and that they are associated with many risks including sedation, cognitive impairment, falls, traffic accidents, withdrawal symptoms, etc.

-But, with regard to our Member’s comment above, I agree that the pendulum has swung too far in the other direction—against even the legitimate, appropriate use of benzodiazepines.
+With regard to our Member’s comment above, I agree that the pendulum has swung too far in the other direction—against even the legitimate, appropriate use of benzodiazepines.
 As we will see below, many leading psychopharmacology experts agree.

 He noted that “…some of the most gratifying memories in my career had to do with benzodiazepines”.
 He cited some examples of patients whom he treated with a benzodiazepine with excellent results, including a “physician with a history of panic attacks, ongoing social anxiety, and irritable bowel syndrome who achieved remission for decades on clonazepam and as-needed alprazolam for emergencies…”.

 But, he joked, “…based on the current practice of many more recently trained physicians, these medications reduce anxiety for the physicians themselves by their refusing to prescribe them”. 🙂